prisma/specs/lift/Readme.md

 - Add specific database primitives like functions in Postgres, which are not yet supported by Prisma.
 - Seed the database with data after a migration has been executed.

+### Destructive Changes

+Destructive changes occur when a migration **will** cause data loss.
+We will warn you first about destructive changes.
+This can happen when you:

+- remove a table that contains data
+- remove a field that contains data

 ## Migration History

 When a migration is running or has been executed successfully, Prisma writes this information into a table or collection in the database.
 This table is known as